-Call Directory-Extension Dialing

-Display proprietary telephone (PT) users can make a call by selecting stored names on the display.

-Alternate Receiving-Ring/Voice

-A PT user can select to receive intercom calls by ring tone or by voice, through personal programming (Alternate Receiving-Ring/Voice).
+- Call Directory-Extension Dialing Display proprietary telephone (PT) users can make a call by selecting stored names on the display. - Alternate Receiving-Ring/Voice A PT user can select to receive intercom calls by ring tone or by voice, through personal programming (Alternate Receiving-Ring/Voice).
 If a user selects voice-calling, the calling party talks to the user immediately after a confirmation tone.
-Denying voice-calling can also be selected.

-Alternate Calling-Ring/Voice

-A caller can change the called party's preset call receiving method (ring tone or voice) temporarily.
+Denying voice-calling can also be selected. - Alternate Calling-Ring/Voice A caller can change the called party's preset call receiving method (ring tone or voice) temporarily.
 By doing so, ring-calling is switched to voice-calling, or vice versa, at the called party.
-The called party may deny voice-calling.

-PDN/SDN

-It is not possible to temporarily change the called party's preset call receiving method when making a call using a Primary Directory Number (PDN) button or Secondary Directory Number (SDN) button (\rightarrow 1.13.7 PDN (Primary Directory Number)/SDN (Secondary Directory Number) Extension).
+The called party may deny voice-calling. - PDN/SDN (KX-TDA100/KX-TDA200/KX-TDA600 only) It is not possible to temporarily change the called party's preset call receiving method when making a call using a Primary Directory Number (PDN) button or Secondary Directory Number (SDN) button (→ 13.1.7 PDN (Primary Directory Number)/SDN (Secondary Directory Number) Extension).

-Tone after Dialing
+• Tone after Dialing